holochain/holochain-rust/doc/holochain_101/src/testing_functions.md

 // ...and finally throw them all together const config = Config.conductor([instanceAlice, instanceBob])

-// The produced `config` is a fully valid conductor configuration and can be
+// The produced `config` is a fully valid Conductor configuration and can be
-// passed directly to the conductor constructor const conductor = new Conductor(config) conductor.start()
+// passed directly to the Conductor constructor const conductor = new Conductor(config) conductor.start()
 ```